 Step 9-9: Place the last section on the saw horses.
 Attach the top roller brackets as shown.
-The top roller brackets are to be attached with three (insulated doors) or four (non-insulated doors) #14 x 5/8" sheet metal screws.
-The top of the bracket should be located 3-1/4" down from the top of the door.
-The bottom of the bracket goes in smaller holes 6-1/4" from top of section.
+The top roller brackets are to be attached with three #14 x 5/8" sheet metal screws.
+The top of the bracket goes into the bottom hinge hole.
+The bottom of the bracket goes in smaller holes, either 6-1/4" or 8" (depending on door model) from the top of section.
 (FIG. 9-F)